djabarovgeorge/djabarovgeorge/README.md

-### Hi there 👋
+### Hi there! 👋

-My name is George and i'm a software developer from Tel Aviv, Israel.
-I'm excited about web scale technology.
+I'm George Djabarov, a software developer from Israel with a passion for building efficient backends, elegant frontends, and solving complex challenges.

+I’m always exploring ways to blend creativity and logic to deliver impactful solutions. 🚀

-🔭 I’m **currently building [Novu](https://github.com/notifirehq/notifire)** an open source notification infrastructure for products.
+🔭 I’m **currently building [Novu](https://github.com/notifirehq/notifire)** an open source notifications framework for developers.

 <!--
 **djabarovgeorge/djabarovgeorge** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.